ienigmax/TodoListClient/README.md

 ##About

 This is a tasks managing application, you can add, remove, edit and mark a task as finished.
+The app is responsive to size changes and can be freely used on mobile phones as well as all screen sizes.
 The backend API server can be found here: https://github.com/ienigmax/TodoListServer

 ## Prerequisites